tonboimaginginc/jade_client/README.md

 ## JSON Request Structure ##
-JSON request contains two fields ‘commandId’ and ‘value’ (case sensitive).
-The field ‘commandId’ id is of type integer and the field ‘value’ is of type string. ‘commandId’ is a required field and must be present on all the request data. ‘value’ is not required for some of the commands (Please see the JSON requests list).
+JSON request contains two fields `commandId` and `value` (case sensitive).
+The field `commandId` id is of type integer and the field `value` is of type string. `commandId` is a required field and must be present on all the request data. `value` is not required for some of the commands (Please see the JSON requests list).

 An example request:
 ```javascript